altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

 Partial reconfiguration (PR) allows you to reconfigure a portion of the FPGA dynamically, while the rest of the FPGA design continues to function.
 This section presents how to run the PR scenarios included with the System Example Design.

-#### Hardware Design
+#### Quartus Design

-The updated Hardware Design contains the following components which enable PR:
+The updated Quartus Design contains the following components which enable PR:

 - A PR region was created in the FPGA fabric, with the following associated IP
   - PR Freeze Controller - to help control the PR